jonesna213/IndividualProject/Journal.md

 Tasks Completed:
  * Went through current code and made sure I had all java doc and comments were necessary
  * Refactored some code

+### Week 15

+12/7/2022 - 1.5 hours 513

+Tasks Completed:
+ * Chose to use a weather api to display the weather in the header.
+I couldn't find an api that would make sense with the rest of the project/add to the rest of the project, so I just decided that I should at least have some type of api.
+ * Got weather dao set up as well as the api's java classes.
+ * Changed the database and related to have a zip column for the api.